Nvishnubharath/Automation_Modules/AWS_SecurityHub_module/AWS_SecurityHub_readme.md

 2)data "aws_region" block in the Terraform code is used to retrieve the current AWS region 3)resource "aws_securityhub_standards_subscription" this resource is used to subscribe your AWS account to the specified security standards within AWS Security Hub.
+--> standards_arn is the mandatory variable in aws_securityhub_standards_subscription resource